 As shown in the following chart, Level 1 assets constituted a significant portion of the Firm's total eligible HQLA in the quarter, on both an unweighted and a weighted basis.
 The Firm's Level 1 assets primarily include cash on deposit with central banks, U.S. Treasury securities and other high quality non-U.S. sovereign securities.
 The Firm's combined Level 2A and Level 2B assets are below the 40% cap for such assets under the LCR, and the Level 2B assets are below the rule's 15% cap.
-The Firm's Level 2A assets primarily include U.S. government-sponsored enterprise securities and certain non-U.S. sovereign securities, and the Level 2B assets primarily include publicly traded corporate debt and equity securities that are not issued by financial sector entities.
+The Firm's Level 2A assets primarily include U.S. government-sponsored enterprise securities and certain non-U.S. sovereign securities, and the Level 2B assets include publicly traded corporate debt that are not issued by financial sector entities.

-HQLA Categories as Percentage of Firm's Total Eligible HQLA
+Firm's Total Eligible HQLA

-Average Averag Unweighted Weighte
+Average Unweighted Average Weighted

-Level 1 assets 92% 94%
+Level 1 assets 96% 96%

 Level 2A assets 4% 4%

-Level 2B assets 4% 2%
+Level 2B assets 0% 0%